kypkk/tmux-config/readme.md

 iTerm2 and tmux integration
 ---------------------------

-If you're an iTerm use same to me, most likely you already have a muscle memory for most common actions and keybindings (split pane, focus pane, fullscreen pane, move between tabs, create new tab, etc).
+If you're an iTerm user same to me, most likely you already have a muscle memory for most common actions and keybindings (split pane, focus pane, fullscreen pane, move between tabs, create new tab, etc).
 When I switched to tmux, I found new key table more difficult: more keys to type, don't forget to enter `prefix` and recall if you've already pressed it or not (compare `C-a, c` with "⌘T", or `C-a ->` with "⌘⌥->"). iTerm2 keybinding was so natural to me, so I decided to remap most common keybindings to tell iTerm2 to execute corresponding tmux actions.

 You can setup new profile in iTerm preferences to override default keybindings, to tell iTerm to send pre-configured sequences of keys, that will trigger corresponding action in tmux.